Pre arrival

 Book Flights!

 Pretty obvious, unless you plan on getting here overland, but with airfares being so competitive these days, it’s always a good idea to shop around to get the best deal.
 The better the deal, the more you will have in your pocket for when you get here.
-We like Skyscanner for cheap flight deals.
+We love Skyscanner to find you the best flight deals.
 You’ll end up loving that website when you get here too as you’ll soon find yourself within 2 or 3 hours from dozens and dozens of cool European cities for far less than you imagined!
 Using a travel agent is still popular but we find that unless you do a good price match, you’re paying commission and they do love to try and upsell you things that you don’t need.

 Travel Insurance!

-You will need a provider who can offer you one way travel insurance to the UK.
+You will need a provider who can offer you one way (nomad) travel insurance to the UK.
 And on top of that, you cannot get a UK travel insurance policy until after you have been in the UK for 6+ months and have a GP (both easy to do!)
 After 6 months, for insurance purposes, you are deemed a UK resident.
-And insurance in the UK is very very good price wise and so flexible!
-The market is very competitive!
-However, in the meantime, your best bet is to get a policy with World Nomads!
-They offer one way insurance and can look after you.
-Always check your policy wording or contact them before you purchase but these guys are the popular ones for helping us when we’re making that initial trip over!
-Check them out here!
-We have a sweet link to a easy UK based insurer that you can set up on your smartphone in the next section!
+Your best options is to get a policy with SAFETYWING We love these guys and recommend them for not only coming over and for the first 6 months of travel, they are worth holding onto!

 SAVE SAVE SAVE!